Build and Maintain an Emergency Fund

 1. Start Small and Build Over Time

-If saving three to six months’ worth of expenses seems overwhelming, start small.
-Set an initial goal of saving $500 to $1,000, which can cover minor emergencies, such as car repairs or medical bills.
-Once you reach that goal, continue building until you reach the full amount needed to cover several months’ worth of expenses.
+If three to six months’ worth of expenses seems like too much to save, don’t save that.
+Instead, set a goal of saving $500 to $1,000 to get through small emergencies—like car repairs or medical bills.
+Once you reach that goal, then continue to add to it until you have enough to last you several months’ worth of expenses.

 2. Set a Monthly Savings Goal